-- The employee's failure to present themselves for work; - An employee's unexplained absences from the workplace; - Repeated or prolonged absence from work, which is in excess of the leave and holidays provided for in the employment agreement.
+- · The employee's failure to present themselves for work - · An employee's unexplained absences from the workplace - Repeated or prolonged absence from work, which is in excess of the leave and holidays provided for in the employment agreement

-Employers often face situations, when for one reason or another, an employee's non-attendance in the workplace becomes an issue requiring management.
+Employers often face situations when an employee's non-attendance in the workplace becomes an issue requiring management.

-Absenteeism not only impacts on production levels; it impacts on other staff.
-When an employee absents themselves from the workplace someone else invariably has to take up the slack; sometimes things don't get done or completed and someone else becomes accountable.
-Colleagues can have legitimate feelings of resentment and if the absenteeism is ongoing, sustained resentment towards the employer.
+Absenteeism not only impacts on production levels, it also impacts on other staff.
+When an employee absents themselves from the workplace, someone else invariably has to take up the slack; sometimes things don't get completed and someone else becomes accountable.
+Colleagues can have legitimate feelings of resentment and, if the absenteeism is ongoing, sustained resentment towards the employer.
 Employers have an obligation to all their employees to manage the workplace in a fair and reasonable manner.

 Absenteeism has financial implications beyond production levels and staff morale.
 While an employee is not at work, the benefits of their employment continue.
-This means that if during the period of employment an employee is unable to work for complete weeks, because of sickness or injury, the employee continues to accrue annual holidays.
+This means that if an employee is unable to work for weeks because of sickness or injury, they continue to accrue annual holidays.

 Absenteeism is not the abandonment of employment by an employee.
 Refer to the A-Z Guide on Abandonment of Employment for information on that topic.